jnissenbaum18/startrekrewrites/_posts/2021-09-16-voy-neverending-night-5.md

 “I’m not taking any chances today.”
 Janeway replied.
 “If they want to talk, they can do it from a distance.”

-Janeway started towards the door, but lost her balance on the way.
+Janeway started toward the door, but lost her balance on the way.
 Chakotay managed to catch her before she fell further.

 From behind her, the Doctor spoke in a concerned tone.
 “Captain, you’ve sustained serious injuries.
 You’re in no condition to return to duty.”